wdar21/wdar21.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      <span style="font-weight:500;">Call for papers:</span> Paper topics may include but are not limited to:
+      Paper topics may include but are not limited to:
     </p>
     <ul>
       <li> Text Recognition, including from video sources